 - .1 To permit the student to continue on the programme of study or research unconditionally. - .2 To require the student to continue on the programme of study or research, subject to conditions of an academic nature that are deemed appropriate, such as regular meetings with the Personal Academic Tutor or specific study skills sessions.
-Failure to follow these requirements will result in immediate referral again to the Board of Examiners; - .3 To require the student to withdraw from the programme of study or research; - 8.4 The decisions of the Boards of Examiners will be ratified by the University Progress and Awards Board.
+Failure to follow these requirements will result in immediate referral again to the Board of Examiners; - .3 To require the student to withdraw from the programme of study or research; - 8.4 Where the decision of the Board of Examiners is to require the student to withdraw from their programme of study or research, this will be ratified by the University Progress and Awards Board.
 For students on postgraduate research programmes, the Research Progress and Awards Sub-Panel will take the place of the Progress and Awards Board. - 8.5 All warnings and sanctions will remain on the student's record throughout their academic career and will be transferred year-to-year and in the event of a transfer between programmes of study or research. - 8.6 In order to monitor the implementation of the requirements to show reasonable diligence across the University, the Progress and Awards Board will receive an annual report from the Registry that summarises the cases heard under this Code of Practice.